ChristianMurphy/operating-system/README.md

 3. 1 bit for the nru, the rest is storage

 ###page structure
-* page table entry
+* 1 bit for the page use status
 * 1 bit for page clean or dirty
-  * 1 bit for page is valid
+* 1 bit for page is pinned
-  * 14 unused bits
+* 13 padding bits
-  * 16 bit address
-* standard page
-  * 1 Not Recently Used bit

-### page table entry (?)
-* 10 bits - an address
+* 10 bits for level one cache
+* 6 padding bits
-* 10 bits - another address
+* 10 bits for level two cache
-* 12 bits - and a longer address
+* 6 padding bits

 ## Program
 ### function signature